Jinjie0425/RS485_Reader/README.md

-"This application reads and displays device voltage readings seamlessly through the RS485 protocol"
+This application reads and displays device voltage readings seamlessly through the RS485 protocol